 The 1099-B is the typical form that clients send their tax accountants at the end of the year detailing their investment holdings and activity.
 These are the forms accountants use to calculate total capital gains and losses and are common on platforms like Betterment, Etrade, and other brokerage accounts.
 Cryptocurrency exchanges will send some clients a 1099-K, which is not helpful for gain/loss reporting.
 Again, because exchanges can’t provide the necessary data, accountants need to build the 8949’s from scratch.
 That is where CryptoTrader.Tax comes in handy.

 You can use CryptoTrader.Tax in tandem with your client(s) to automate the 8949 and entire crypto tax report creation.
 Learn how in the options below.

 If your client already has an account with us, they have the option to invite you to view and access their account.
 This allows you to view and download your clients completed cryptocurrency tax forms directly from your tax professional dashboard.
-In this circumstance, no work is required on your end.
+In this circumstance, very little work is required on your end.
 Your client has already imported all of their cryptocurrency transaction history and paid for their completed tax report.
 You can access their tax reports, download them, and import them into your preferred tax filing software such as ProConnect, Drake, ATX, UltraTax, and more.